Even when I lived in England, it was never Christmas until I’d watched “It’s A Wonderful Life” and opened my first panettone of the season.

 There were also events each hour where different guest chefs demonstrated recipes using panettone.
 If I have any left after the festive season (unlikely!)
 I have new recipes in my armoury such as panettone rum baba, and panettone ice cream.

-There were different stations showing each stage of the process from mixing the mother dough to letting the finished panettone cool upside down to achieve its unique shape.
-When everyone is explaining it to you, the process seems simple, but this year I think I will leave it to the masters and maybe have a try next year!
+There were different stations showing each stage of the process.
+They demonstrate mixing the mother dough to letting the finished panettone cool upside down to achieve its unique shape.
+When everyone is explaining it to you, the process seems simple.
+However this year I think I will leave it to the masters and maybe have a try next year!